 New Game Plus

-, will appear in the story.
-Furthermore, New Game Plus uses the second, harder song list (instead of beginning with the song "Nocturne" you will begin with "The Swan" and so on).
+A New Game Plus mode is unlocked upon beating the game for the first time.
+This mode allows the player to skip most of the epilogue and the initial training sequence.
+Also in New Game Plus, the sixth prince, Prince Keifer Bergmann, will appear in the story.
+Furthermore, New Game Plus uses the second, harder song list (ex: instead of beginning with the song "Nocturne" the game begins with "The Swan" and so on).

-There are 3 areas in Princess Debut each with several locations.
+There are three areas in Princess Debut each with several locations.

 The Castle Area